-Brent crude oil price will average at $52.4 per barrel in 2017 and increase to $54.1 per barrel in 2018 according to the most recent forecast from the U.S. Energy Information Administration's Short-Term Energy Outlook released monthly.
-EIA revised up its forecast for 2018 by 2.5 dollars per barrel from the previous release.
+Brent crude oil prices will average $63.4 per barrel in 2018 and decrease to $62.7 per barrel in 2019, according to the most recent forecast from the US Energy Information Administration's monthly Short-Term Energy Outlook (EIA).
+This reflects an upward revision of $2.5/barrel to the EIA forecast for 2018 compared to last month's Outlook.

 Oil price forecasts depend on the interaction between supply and demand for oil on international markets.
-Among the most important supply-side factors are the US shale oil production, US crude oil stocks and OPEC oil supply.
+Among the most important supply-side factors weighing on pricing expectations are US shale oil production, US crude oil stocks, and OPEC oil supply.

-OPEC, in its Monthly Oil Market Report, anticipates that world oil demand will increase by 1.3 million barrels per day in 2018 which is just 0.1mb/d higher than the increase in non-OPEC oil supply.
+- According to the OPEC Monthly Oil Market Report, world oil demand will increase by 1.3 million barrels per day in 2018, which is 0.1mb/d more than the increase expected from non-OPEC oil supply.